0xSero/partisia-docs/docs/smart-contracts/smart-contract-examples.md

 - Confidential statistics
   MPC allows for combination and statistical analysis of sensitive data in separate registries.
 The data can be pulled into a virtual MPC sandbox where you do the analysis on secret-shared inputs.

-- Machine learning
-  You can do pattern recognition and regression analysis on secret-shared data.
-There are a myriad of use cases for this on big data sets, where you still want to keep the data private.
-For example detection of fraud or dangerous market anomalies.